StephanMusgrave/Bookmark-Manager/README.md

 # Bookmark-Manager
+Week 6 project at Makers Academy
-Makers Academy Week 6 project: A web site app to store url links using an SQL database
+A web site app to store url links using an SQL database

-## Objectives
+## Learning Objectives
 We are going to build a bookmark manager, similar to pineapple.io or delicious.com in spirit.
 A bookmark manager is a good use case for exploring how relational databases work.

 A bookmark manager is a website to maintain a collection of links, organised by tags.
 You can use it to save a webpage you found useful.
 You can add tags to the webpages you saved to find them later.
 You can browse links other users have added.